FaustiniG-IZSLER/FMD_model_SOA15/README.md

+# Foot-and-mouth disease modelling - EUPA&W Project

+## Repository Description
+This repository provides access to the Foot-and-Mouth Disease (FMD) models developed within the EUPA&W project.
+FMD models are available by tags or branches.

+---

-# Dynamic Network-Based SEIR Model for FMD Spread and Depopulation Strategies
+## Model description: Dynamic Network-Based SEIR Model for FMD Spread and Depopulation Strategies

-## Description
-This repository contains the code for a **probabilistic SEIR transmission model** developed to simulate the spread of foot-and-mouth disease (FMD) among farms in one of Italy’s most livestock-dense regions.
+A **probabilistic SEIR transmission model** was developed to simulate the spread of foot-and-mouth disease (FMD) among farms in one of Italy’s most livestock-dense regions.
 The model integrates a dynamic inter-farm contact network, where nodes represent farms and edges represent potentially infectious contacts based on distance, infectivity, and susceptibility.
 Instead of adopting a single static network, 1,000 alternative networks are generated for each simulation, and a SEIR framework is applied to model farm status transitions (Susceptible, Exposed, Infectious, Removed) on a daily time step.

 The model was used to compare two preventive depopulation strategies: